 How much do you know about your standard homeowners insurance policy?
-Does it cover flood insurance?
-Will it cover water damage restoration?
+Does it cover water damage insurance?
+Does it cover water damage restoration?
 Do you need to take out a separate policy to deal with water related claims?

 According to the Insurance Information Institute, the best time to prepare for a flood is before the waters rise.